tgirke/GEN242/content/en/tutorials/linux/linux.md

 ```bash
 ssh -X <username>@cluster.hpcc.ucr.edu
 ```
+After this a user is logged in to one of the headnodes, which are `skylark` or blueskye.

 The `-X` argument enables X11 support, which is required for opening GUI applications on remote systems.